Summerberry

 Summerberry is an organized hamlet in the Rural Municipality of Wolseley No. 155, Saskatchewan, Canada that previously held village status until December 31, 1972.
-It is located between the towns of Wolseley and Grenfell on Highway 1 (the Trans Canada Highway), 15 km east of Wolseley.
+It is located between the towns of Wolseley and Grenfell on Highway 1 (the Trans-Canada Highway), 15 km east of Wolseley.

 History

 Summerberry was originally incorporated as a village.
 It was restructured as an organized hamlet under the jurisdiction of the Rural Municipality of Wolseley No. 155 on December 31, 1972.

+Summerberry was named after the nearby creek which is surrounded by saskatoon bushes.
+Summerberry is an alternate name for the saskatoon.

+Stone School - the two-story stone school in Summerberry was built in 1907/08.
+It is made from local field stones and bricks from Manitoba Stephens Brick Company Ltd. It was designed by Architect Victor M. Horwood of Winnipeg, Manitoba.
+It employed two teachers grade 1 to 12.
+It was in use till 1966 when students were then bused to the Wolseley's schools.

+Post Office - the first post office was established October 1, 1884.
+Early postmasters were: